thomasdavis/thomasdav.is/posts/the-problem-with-distributed-social-networks.md

-### The problem with distrubuted social networks
+### The problem with distributed social networks

 Recently the news on the internet has been that the government admits you don't own your [cloud data](https://www.eff.org/deeplinks/2012/10/governments-attack-cloud-computing).
 Besides this scary totalitarian notion it seems absurd that a company such as Facebook will forever run the social lives of the entire world.

 Luckily many people have already realized this and have started working on decentralized approaches, you can find a full list on [wikipedia](http://en.wikipedia.org/wiki/Distributed_social_network).

-The definition of a distrubuted social network taken from wikipedia is
+The definition of a distributed social network taken from wikipedia is

 > A distributed social network is an Internet social network service that is decentralized and distributed across different providers.

-#### The problem is distributing a distrubuted social network
+#### The problem is distributing a distributed social network

-Recently there was a HackerNews [submission](http://news.ycombinator.com/item?id=4418904) talking about [tent.io](tent.io)(one of the listed DSN's).
+Recently there was a HackerNews [submission](http://news.ycombinator.com/item?id=4418904) talking about [tent.io](tent.io)(one of the listed DSNs).

 One of the highest rated comments stated